WayToTheTop/Predicting-auction-prices-Case-study/README.md

 Results
 =============
-Having only 4 hours our to work on a problem, our team built a model that reduced baseline error by 16.5%.
-Our team got 2nd best score loosing only slightly to the best model.
+Having only 4 hours to work on a problem, our team built a model that reduced baseline error by 16.5%.
+We got 2nd best score loosing only slightly to the best model.

-On the base of our model we conclude that the main predictors for auction price are product group of the equipment, its age and the place of the auction (we used auctioneer ID as a proxy for location)
+On the base of our model we concluded that the main predictors for auction price were product group of the equipment, its age, and the place of the auction (we used auctioneer ID as a proxy for location)

 The largest challenge of the project was messy and sparse data.
 We spent lots of time carefully engineering useful features and considering ways to deal with